Companion book now available!

 Personal from the Webauthor

-I have been on the Internet since 1996, and very actively participating on a number of email forums for most of that time.
-Throughout the intervening years I have received many hundreds, perhaps thousands--I lost track of the numbers long ago--of such chainmail emails, on topics both secular and religious.
-They ranged from hysterical computer virus warnings to hysterical warnings about threats to my religious liberty.
 Very early on, I came to understand how stories could take on a life of their own once they hit the Internet, and that many of them were indeed Urban Legends.
 I discovered how to check out such stories before choosing to pass them on.
-And the result has been that I can count on the fingers of one hand how many of all of those hundreds upon hundreds of emails actually turned out to be legitimate!
+And the result has been that I can count on the fingers of two hands (and MAYBE add the toes on two feet) how many of all of those thousands of emails actually turned out to be legitimate!
 It has been years since I've passed one on.
 This is not to say that, some time, one that you receive may not be legitimate.
 But I highly recommend taking the few moments necessary to investigate the reliability of a story before passing it on.

 There are two keys to doing such investigation.
-The very first thing I do when I receive such a chainmail is to use the Google Search Engine to search for copies of the material on the Web.
+The very first thing I do when I receive such a CCMail is to use the Google Search Engine to search for copies of the material on the Web.

 Google

-To do this, I merely pick a distinctive long phrase or sentence out of the email, perhaps with a person's name in it, and enter that into the Google Search Box.
-I put the words between quotation marks so that the search will only yield those places where that exact wording is found.
-This inevitably brings up a large number of spots on the Web where the material is posted.
+This inevitably brings up a large number of spots on the Web where the same exact material I got in the email is posted.
 By glancing down the list of locations, it will very quickly become obvious if the email is a common Urban Legend.
-The top return on such a search is often to an Urban Legend research site such as the Snopes.com Urban Legend Reference Pages.
+The top return on such a search is often to an Urban Legend research site such as Hoax-Slayer or the Urban Legend Reference Pages.
+Clicking on any of those entries will usually give you an overview of the status of the story as Truth or Urban Legend.

 Weblinks